yinyangsammy/snapshot-location-assessment/README.md

     - [Manual Testing](#manual-testing)

-## Testing
+## Importance of Automated & Manual Testing

+### Automated

-Using code to test code has several advantages over manual testing:
+**Using automated testing to test code has several advantages over manual testing:**

-* Multiple tests can be run against a project in a short space of time.
+* Quicker - Multiple tests can be run against a project in a short space of time.

+* More Holistic - The ability to very quickly establish how the site will perform as a whole.

+* More Exact - The ability to find more bugs, including unknown bugs.

+* More Accurate - Less room for human error -- tests are only as good as the tester(s), and can therefore end up being purely decorative

+* More Honest - aka less prone to manipulation or corruption.

+### Manual

+**Using manual testing to test code has several advantages over automated testing:**

+* More Precise - No waiting for other tests to finish - one specific piece can be perfected.

-* Tests can be written while programming, so that errors can be picked up earlier on in development.
+* More Initiative - Tests can be written while programming, so that errors can be picked up earlier on in development.

-* Tests can remain within our code, so that if ever future developments conflict with our current functionality, the programmer can be alerted with immediate effect.
+* More Adaptive / Flexible - Tests can remain within our code for the future (*regressive testing*), so that if ever future developments conflict with our current functionality, the programmer can be alerted with immediate effect.

-However, tests are only as good as the tester(s), and can end up being purely decorative, or even manipulated.

-Automated tests don't test the User Experience either, so the best strategy is a combination of both automated and manual testing.
+* More Organic - Automated tests don't test the User Experience beyond the performative, so manual testing is essential to get a full understanding of the user experience.

 ## Automated Testing

 The W3C Markup Validator and W3C CSS Validator Services were used to validate every page of the project to ensure there were no syntax errors in the project.